captify-gbello/documentation/README.md

 - detectedLanguage is in [en, de, fr, it, es]

 ### Pipeline
-this pipeline would take a keyphrase and its detected language as input, and based on detected language, it will classify the keyphrase using the appropriate model for that language.
+this pipeline takes a keyphrase and its detected language as input, and based on detected language, it will classify the keyphrase using the appropriate model for that language.

 ### General approach